 She’s currently a contributor to TIME Magazine and a CNN Global Affairs Analyst.

 Dozier’s assignments include the Iraq and Afghan wars, conflict and peacemaking from the Middle East to Northern Ireland, and the foreign and national security policies of Presidents George Bush, Bill Clinton, George W. Bush, Barack Obama and Donald Trump.

-Dozier speaks on issues ranging from U.S. counterterrorism and national security policy to her own story of survival and recovery.
+She moderates high-profile newsmaker events, and she speaks on issues ranging from U.S. foreign and national security policy to understanding the U.S. and international media’s role in national security, to her own story of survival.

 During her 17-year career at CBS News, she and her CBS News team were hit by a car bomb in Baghdad, Iraq, that took the lives of her team and the Army captain they were filming.
 She spent months in the hospital healing and learning to walk again, and later turned the experience into a memoir to help guide others through traumatic injury and recovery.
 She has spoken to hundreds of military and civilian audiences about returning to work post-traumatic-stress free.